yhonw21/yhonw21/README.md

 ## About me

-I have extensive experience working with Power BI, Tableau, SQL, Python,and Excel to analyze and present data effectively.
-As a data analyst, Ihave a proven track record of transforming complex client informationinto visually appealing and insightful dashboards.
-I excel at working withexisting Excel spreadsheets and leverage my skills to create powerfulPower BI dashboards that present data in a concise and meaningful way2021
+I have extensive experience working with Power BI, Tableau, SQL, Python, and Excel to analyze and present data effectively.
+As a data analyst, I have a proven track record of transforming complex client information into visually appealing and insightful dashboards.
+I excel at working with existing Excel spreadsheets and leverage my skills to create powerful Power BI dashboards that present data in a concise and meaningful way

 🔎 Data analysis / wrangling skills using Excel / Python / SQL
 > [!IMPORTANT]